Aran Islands Itinerary: A Rugged Dance With Stone, Sea, and Sweaters

 Must-See Attractions: Beyond the Brochure Photos

-No Aran Islands itinerary is complete without witnessing the prehistoric magnificence of Dun Aengus on Inishmore, a semicircular stone fort perched on 300-foot cliffs with no safety barriers whatsoever – the Irish approach to liability being refreshingly medieval.
+No Aran Islands itinerary is complete without witnessing the prehistoric magnificence of Dun Aengus on Inishmore, a semicircular stone fort perched on 300-foot cliffs with no safety barriers whatsoever – definitely worthy of any Ireland bucket list for adventurous travelers.
 The nearby Worm Hole defies geographical logic with its perfectly rectangular natural pool cut into the limestone, accessible via a 20-minute walk across karst pavements that resemble giant’s stepping stones.

 On Inishmaan, Teach Synge provides literary pilgrims a glimpse into the spartan conditions that inspired some of Ireland’s greatest dramatic works.
 The views from Dún Conchúir fort offer a 360-degree panorama of an island that seems to float between sky and sea.
 Inisheer packs its limited acreage with the picturesque ruins of O’Brien’s Castle, the rusted remains of the Plassey shipwreck dramatically beached during a 1960 storm, and a hidden holy well said to cure everything from eczema to existential dread – claims not evaluated by the FDA.